US women back in gold medal game with 5-0 win over Finland

 The Americans opened these games a 2-1 loss to Canada wrapping up pool play.

+”This was really a gold-medal preparation for us because they’re a darn good team, and we had to be ready to play,” U.S. coach Robb Stauber said of Finland.

 The Americans wasted no time getting on the board.
-Captain Meghan Duggan found Marvin alone in the slot, and she beat goalie Noora Raty stick-side for the easy goal just 2:25 into the game.
+Captain Meghan Duggan found Marvin alone in the slot, and she beat Raty stick-side for the easy goal just 2:25 into the game.

-Savolainen stayed on the ice for a couple minutes before being helped up and off the ice.
-When play resumed without a penalty, some fans booed.
-But Savolainen returned in the second period.
+Stauber said the referee immediately came over and said it was a collision.
+Duggan said she was really happy Savolainen got up and that any decision about a potential suspension was out of her control.

-Cameranesi put the United States up 2-0 with 1:22 left in the period, taking the puck away from Susanna Tapani and skating into the left circle before beating Raty’s blocker with a wrister top shelf.
+Cameranesi put the United States up 2-0 with 1:22 left in the period, taking the puck away from Susanna Tapani and skating into the left circle before beating Raty’s blocker with a wrist shot top shelf.

 —